oils-for-unix/oils/doc/ref/chap-type-method.md

 ### expr/false

-A single value representing the oppoosite of truth, e.g.
+A single value representing the opposite of truth, e.g.

     = 42 === 3  # => false